bluesky/bluesky/doc/source/plans.rst

 Multi-dimensional scans
 ^^^^^^^^^^^^^^^^^^^^^^^

-Again, the "dimesions" may be a mixture of physical positions, temperatures, or pseudo-axes.
+Again, the "dimensions" may be a mixture of physical positions, temperatures, or pseudo-axes.

 We introduce jargon for two different kinds of a multi-motor scan: the case